Alfresco/alfresco-ng2-components/docs/core/sidebar-action-menu.component.md

 ## Details

 As the name suggests, this is basically just a layout with CSS styling.
-There are three regions where you can add your own content, as shown in the example:

--   sidebar-menu-title-icon
--   sidebar-menu-options
--   sidebar-menu-expand-icon